Our Health Ambassadors

 Emily Porter | Victoria

 Emily is a lovable, caring and funny lady who has a fabulous sense of humour.
 Emily loves children and babies which is a good thing as she is aunt to 7 nieces and nephews.
 The most important thing to Emily is family and the love of her life Michael, her husband.
 Emily enjoys keeping fit and healthy and likes going to the gym, swimming and walking.
 Emily also likes taking care of her own household bills and budget, which she has done since moving out of home at the age of 24.

 Since becoming a Health Ambassador Emily has been achieving her goals of helping other people with Down syndrome and educating healthcare professionals to always show respect for people with disability.
 In 2021 Emily spoke at Parliament House in Canberra to help launch the Health Ambassador Program for DSA.

 Gillian Gehrke | Queensland

-Gillian is a creative, confident, passionate and empathetic mother of 3 young children.
+Gillian is a creative, confident, passionate, and empathetic mother of three young children.
 She enjoys spending time with family and friends, singing, researching history and medical information and is also an artist and fashion designer.
 Gillian was born with Mosaic Down syndrome and brings a unique perspective to her role as Health Ambassador for Down Syndrome Australia.
-Gillian believes that there is beauty all around us and that everyone deserves respect and honesty.
-In her role as Health Ambassador, Gillian wants to advocate for change, to improve the health outcomes for people with an intellectual disability and more specifically people with Down syndrome.
+Gillian believes that everyone deserves respect and honesty.

 Hugo Taheny | South Australia